Hello, I'm Whitney Owens

 In 2014 I moved back to Savannah and started Water's Edge Counseling.
-I've I Licensed Professional Counselor in Georgia.
-Also, I'm a member of the American Counseling Association, the Licensed Professional Counseling Association of Georgia, and am a National Certified Counselor.
+I am a Licensed Professional Counselor in Georgia and a member of the American Counseling Association and the Licensed Professional Counseling Association of Georgia.

 In addition to counseling, I also offer a number of other services including trainings and speaking engagements.
 I have been invited to local organizations such as churches and schools to educate on leadership, adolescent issues, parenting, family concerns, and mental health.
 As well, I have spoken at retreats focused on helping women heal and find themselves.
 I have also spoken at youth meetings to adolescents.
 Please let me know about your next event and how I can help.

 As a wife and the mother of two, Stacy is keenly aware of the unique challenges and concerns facing individuals, couples, and families.
 Her greatest strengths as a therapist are empathy, genuine concern for each client's needs, and sincere desire to help others succeed.
 She empowers clients to grow into stronger, healthier, and more confident individuals who can overcome their most difficult obstacles and heal from even their most hurtful experiences.